m-horsch/m-horsch.github.io/_posts/2023-08-16-Toroidal-AStar.md

 The combination of multiple hikers, a prioritization scheme, and a penalty on length, is pretty effective for 3x3 Toroidals.
 Surely this problem can be considered "solved."

 **Not so fast.**  I applied this heuristic technique to 4x4 Toroidals.
 I mentioned in the previous posting that IDS couldn't solve any of them in a time limit of 60 seconds, even if all the useless sequences are prevented.
 Well, A\* cannot solve any of them either.
 At least, not yet.
 The problem is that 4x4 is not just a little bigger than 3x3.
 It's a lot bigger.
 The first thing we'll try is a better heuristic, which will focus even more on the promising arrangements.
 Surprisingly, it will help a little.

+**Almost as good.**  While IDS took a long time, it is guaranteed to find the shortest possible sequence of moves to solve a Toroidal.
+And it is possible for A\* to have such a guarantee, but counting the number of misplaced tiles cannot provide such a guarantee.
+The reason is somewhat technical, but it boils down to being a bit too optimistic.
+Most of the solutions found by our prioritization scheme are optimal, but a few are one or 2 moves longer than what IDS would find.
+For some purposes, a pretty good solution very quickly might be more valuable than the best solution a long time later.
+We'll explore this a bit more as well.